dragginzgame/mimic/README.md

 Firstly we have the types like Ulid, Timestamp, Decimal.
 We want to use these in endpoints (so we need serde/CandidType) but they're not ORM-ready, they don't have the
 20 or so derives needed to be part of the ORM.  candid::Principal is an example of this, it derives CandidType but doesn't do much else.

 The double-wrapped types are used inside the orm, in `mimic-base`.
-God I suck at documentation.